Third rail

 The history of third rail

-To begin with, steam services were replaced with electric services, but since the replacement of steam in the mid 1960’s, electrification extensions or infill projects have replaced diesel services with electric services.
+To begin with, steam services were replaced with electric services.
+But since the replacement of steam in the mid 1960’s, electrification extensions or infill projects have replaced diesel services with electric services.

 How third rail works